emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 - Batch 180 Salinity: 33.623
 - Batch 180 TA value: 2224.47

+### Acid information

+March 3, 2022 - current: Batch A22

+Switched bottle: 20220324 (From Batch A22 to new Batch A22 bottle #54)

 ### Salinity for 50 mL falcon tubes

 Measure the salinity of the 50 mL falcon tubes prior to pouring the sample out into the titration cup.
 Thoroughly wipe the probe with a kim wipe in between samples and DI water so we don't introduce any new liquid into the sample.
 Pour the entire sample into the titration cup and place the used 50 mL falcon in the same bin we are putting the processed brown bottle samples (in the walk in 4C cold room).